Research Topics> My contributions to Sex Ratio analysis

 Savings.
 The prediction that sex ratios will affect savings rates is found in Chapter 11 in the Marriage Motive (add link here).
 An earlier version of the model developed with Alfredo Pereira Will_Women_Save_More_Than_Men_A_Theoretical_Model_of_Savings_and_Marriage also included sex ratio effects.

+Other outcomes.
 In my publications I have analyzed how sex ratios may affect or actually affected marriage rates, non-marital cohabitation, use of contraceptives, women’s education, the onset of the feminist revolution, choice between common law and regular marriage in the US, bride price and dowry, intermarriage between blacks and whites, intermarriage between Jews and Gentiles, passage of no-fault divorce laws, spouse’s education and age, polygyny, fertility, investments in children and perhaps some more..

 Partial List of publications (contact me if you need help)